aubrielee/aubrielee.github.io/_posts/2014-06-24-bo-for-broke.md

 * An incident underwater.
 * Things you keep in your purse or pocket (or backpack).
 * A science fiction story set in the White House.
 * Your arrival at a party where every guest is naked except for you.
-What do you do?
+What do you do?*
+{: .annotation}

 <span class="diamondDivider">&blacklozenge;</span>
-{: .centeredText}

 You, there.
 You weren’t supposed to see my porticalivolizzer.
 What?
 No, it’s not an umbrella.
 It’s a Model 24-8 porticalivolizzer.
 And of course I’m supposed to stand inside it.
 Clearly you don’t understand how personal teleporters work.
 No, you can’t try it right now, because I’m on an important mission.